Hypergraphs as Weighted Directed Self-Looped Graphs: Spectral Properties, Clustering, Cheeger Inequality

-In this paper, we focus on further developing the incomplete yet fundamental spectral theories for EDVW hypergraphs, with a straightforward application on spectral clustering, a.k.a., k-way global partitioning, where typically $k=2$.
-To be specific, k-way global partitioning aims to partition an entire graph into $k$ clusters, where the vertices in one cluster are densely connected within this cluster while having sparser connections to vertices outside this cluster.
-On the one hand, although the spectral theories and spectral clustering on graphs have been well studied \cite{chung1997spectral}, converting the hypergraphs to graphs and applying those methods may ignore the higher-order relations and result in sub-optimal results \cite{wang2024graphs}.
-On the other hand, despite the advantage of EDVW modeling in terms of utilizing high-order relations, directly developing a spectral clustering algorithm on EDVW hypergraphs is still an open question.
+In this paper, we focus on further developing the incomplete yet fundamental spectral theories for EDVW hypergraphs, with a straightforward application on spectral clustering, i.e., $k$-way global partitioning, where typically $k=2$.
+To be specific, $k$-way global partitioning aims to partition an entire graph into $k$ clusters, where the vertices in one cluster are densely connected within this cluster while having sparser connections to vertices outside this cluster.
+On the one hand, although the spectral theories and spectral clustering on graphs have been well studied, converting the hypergraphs to graphs (by connecting each node in a hyperedge) and applying those classic graph methods may ignore the higher-order relations and result in sub-optimal results \citep{wang2024graphs}.

+On the other hand, despite the advantage of EDVW modeling, directly developing a spectral clustering algorithm on EDVW hypergraphs is still an open question.
 To this end, for the first time, we propose a provably linearly optimal spectral clustering algorithm on EDVW hypergraphs, together with theoretical analysis concerning the Rayleigh Quotient, Normalized Cut (i.e., NCut), and conductance.
 In the context of EDVW hypergraphs, we bridge the eigensystem of Laplacian with the NCut value through our proposed Rayleigh Quotient.
-The proposed algorithm can also be applied to EIVW hypergraphs by setting all the vertex weights to 1, thus works generally for all hypergraphs.
+As discussed previously, the proposed algorithm can be applied to EIVW hypergraphs as well.